-Custom functions for next-gen apps
+Custom functions for workflow apps

 Developing automations requires a paid plan.
-Don't have a paid plan?
+Don't have one?
 Join the Developer Program and provision a sandbox with access to all Slack features for free.

 Custom functions are how you define custom workflow steps.